 Before 1446, Koreans used chinese characters to write.
 In 1446, King Sejong created the Korean alphabet.
 The number of Korean people who didn't know how to read and write then decreased.
 Because Korean alphabet is easier to learn than the thousand of chinese symbols.

-Korean alphabet is read like this : is read "na".
+Korean alphabet is read like this : 나 is read "na".
 The first letter (a vertical line then a horizontal line heading towards the right) is the letter N. The 2nd letter is A.

 Some vowels are not located next to the consonnant, but BELOW the consonnant.
 This is the case of the following vowels : U , O, and EU.

-Example : is read "nu".
+Example : 누 is read "nu".
 The first letter on the top is N and the 2nd letter below is "u".

 Each Korean letter is read in a syllabic box.
 That box is always set like this: Consonnant + Vowel OR Consonnant + Vowel + Consonnant.

-( the first letter (horizontal line heading towards the left then a vertical line) is the letter G. The 2nd letter, below the G, is the letter EU (horizontal line) And the last letter all below, is the letter L which is (a kind of reversed S) It is then "GEUL".
+Example : in the word 한글 , The first box of syllabs is 한 The first letter (a circle + a small horizontal line on top of the circle) is the letter H. The 2nd letter, next to the H, is the A. The letter all below, is the N. It is then "HAN".
+The second box of syllabs is 글 ( the first letter ᄀ (horizontal line heading towards the left then a vertical line) is the letter G. The 2nd letter, below the G, is the letter EU (horizontal line) And the last letter all below, is the letter L which is ᄅ (a kind of reversed S) It is then "GEUL".
 The word is then read "hangeul". 한글 : hangeul.

 Here's a picture to resume my explanation: (as you can see there's latin letters transcription on each korean characters/letters :